v-adhithyan/newsletter-service/README.md

 - My goal was to keep everything simple.
 This is because since this project also needs to be deployed, having many moving parts like database, cache or message queues will be too complex for now.
 - SQLite is used as the primary source of truth because it is light weight and can be created inside the server where the app is running.
 If we opt for postgres or mysql, we need to use cloud providers when the app gets deployed.
+- Based on the assumption data will always be structured in this project, NOSQL is not used.
+- The goal was to write minimal boiler plate code by making heavy use of Django default features and the total custom lines of code added is within 200.
+This is the reason behind choosing Python & Django because it allows to create production ready prototypes in a very quick period.

 ## How the app works?

+- The app has 3 db tables that are mapped to Python models Topic, Content and Subscriber.
 - We need to create topic first.
 Topic can be created by visiting this url (https://pyadhi.pythonanywhere.com/admin/app/topic/)
 - After creating topic, we need to add subscribers who are listening to that topic.
 Subscribers can be added using the url https://pyadhi.pythonanywhere.com/admin/app/subscriber/
 - Once atleast one topic and one subscriber is added in the system, we can start creating content which will be used to send email.